“Mommy, your handwriting is so good. How did you do that?”

-Cursive has been a matter of debate for decades, but it’s with the implementation of the new Common Core that children like my daughter — who finds cursive as mystifying and unattainable as cuneiform — may become the norm.
+Cursive has been a matter of debate for decades, but it’s with the implementation of the Common Core Standards that children like my daughter — who finds cursive as mystifying and unattainable as cuneiform — may become the norm.

 The pen, not mightier than the keyboard?

 Cursive advocates have raised cries of concern about losing the art that brought us the Declaration of Independence and our best Valentine’s Day missives.
 Plus, how will kids read their parents’ writing?
 What’s more, there’s science behind the scrawl: research suggests that the small motor skills required of handwriting support neurological development better than typing on a keyboard.